GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Arcanist.md

 ### 2) Magic Press
 The bonus to spell checks you gain from staves for spells you know is increased by 1.
 When you perform an attack with a wand, staff, or spell, you may use your reaction to gain a +1 bonus to that attack.
+Alternatively, when you inflict a single attack against a creature with a spell, you may use your reaction to Press Attack with it.

 ### 3) Phased Strike
 When you attack a creature afflicted with more Spell Sickness than yourself, including an attack from a spell, you gain a +1 bonus to your attack roll.